issacdowling/selfhostedsmarthomeguide/README.md

 Then, paste this in:

 ```
 interface
 static ip_address=/24
+static routers=
+static domain_name_servers=1.1.1.1
 ```

-Next to interface, add a space, then either **eth0** or **wlan0** depending on which had an IP before.
-Now, for static ip_address, type the same IP you had earlier before the */24*.
+Next to interface, add a space, then the network device (either **eth0** or **wlan0**).
+Now, for static ip_address, type the second IP before the */24*.
+Finally, add the first IP from earlier directly after **static routers=**.
 Then, press CTRL+X, then Y, then Enter, to save and exit.
 Finally, run ```sudo reboot``` to restart.
 Your SSH will disconnect, and you can just keep trying to reconnect until it works to check if you're booted.

 # Installing things